-- 1. Enter a declaratory judgment on Counts I and IV of the Complaint in favor of Plaintiffs and against CINCINNATI INSURANCE, declaring as follows: - (a) Plaintiffs' losses incurred in connection with the Closure Orders and the necessary interruption of its business stemming from the COVID-19 pandemic are insured
+1. Enter a declaratory judgment on Count I of the Complaint in favor of Plaintiffs and against CINCINNATI INSURANCE, declaring as follows:

+(a) Plaintiffs' losses incurred in connection with the Closure Orders and the necessary interruption of their businesses stemming from the COVID-19 pandemic are insured losses under the Policy;

-- losses under the Policy; - (b) CINCINNATI INSURANCE has waived any right it may have had to assert defenses to coverage or otherwise seek to bar or limit coverage for Plaintiffs' losses by issuing a blanket denial without conducting a claim investigation as required under Illinois law; and - (c) CINCINNATI INSURANCE is obligated to pay Plaintiffs for the full amount of the losses incurred and to be incurred in connection with the covered business losses related to the Closure Orders during the four-week indemnity period and the necessary interruption of its business stemming from the COVID-19 pandemic. - 2.
-Enter a judgment on Counts II and V of the Complaint in favor of Plaintiffs and against CINCINNATI INSURANCE and award damages for breach of contract in an amount to be proven at trial; - 3.
-Enter a judgment on Counts III and VI of the Complaint in favor of Plaintiffs and against Society Insurance in the amount equal to the greater of (1) 60% of the amount which the trier of fact finds that Plaintiffs are entitled to recover under the Policy, exclusive of costs; and (2) \$60,000; - 4.
-Enter a judgment in favor of Plaintiffs and against CINCINNATI INSURANCE in an amount equal to all attorneys' fees and related costs incurred for the prosecution of this coverage action against CINCINNATI INSURANCE, pursuant to 215 ILCS 5/155, which amount is to be established at the conclusion of this action; - 5.
-Award to Plaintiffs and against CINCINNATI INSURANCE prejudgment interest, to be calculated according to law, to compensate Plaintiffs for the loss of use of funds caused by CINCINNATI INSURANCE'S wrongful refusal to pay Plaintiffs for the full amount of costs incurred in connection with Plaintiffs' claims. - 6.
-Award Plaintiffs such other, further, and additional relief as this Court deems just and appropriate.
+(b) CINCINNATI INSURANCE has waived any right it may have had to assert defenses to coverage or otherwise seek to bar or limit coverage for Plaintiffs' losses by issuing a blanket denial without conducting a proper claim investigation as required under Illinois law; and

+(c) CINCINNATI INSURANCE is obligated to pay Plaintiffs for the full amount of the losses incurred and to be incurred in connection with the covered business losses related to the Closure Orders during the indemnity period and the necessary interruption of its businesses stemming from the COVID-19 pandemic.

+2. Enter a judgment on Count II of the Complaint in favor of Plaintiffs and against proven at trial;

+CINCINNATI INSURANCE, and award damages for breach of contract in an amount to be the trier of fact finds that Plaintiff is entitled to recover under the Policy, exclusive of costs; and

+3. Enter a judgment on Count III of the Complaint in favor of Plaintiffs and against

+CINCINNATI INSURANCE in an amount equal to the greater of (1) 60% of the amount which

+4. Enter a judgment in favor of Plaintiffs and against CINCINNATI INSURANCE in an amount equal to all attorneys' fees and related costs incurred for the prosecution of this coverage action against CINCINNATI INSURANCE, pursuant to 215 ILCS 5/155, which amount is to be established at the conclusion of this action;

+5. Award to Plaintiffs and against CINCINNATI INSURANCE prejudgment interest, to be calculated according to law, to compensate Plaintiffs for the loss of use of funds caused by CINCINNATI INSURNCE's wrongful refusal to pay Plaintiffs for the full amount of costs incurred in connection with Plaintiffs' claim.

+Case: 1:21-cv-04671 Document #: 1 Filed: 09/01/21 Page 16 of 16 PageID #:16

+6. Award Plaintiffs such other, further, and additional relief as this Court deems just and appropriate.